 |

 The First Special Service Force was a unique fighting force in many ways.
 Chiefly, and most famously thanks to the 1968 motion picture by United Artists, the force was bi-national, consisting of American and Canadian personnel.
 This unit, trained in amphibious, mountain, and airborne warfare was perhaps the most highly trained unit of its size to emerge from the Second World War.
-Brief HistoryThe genesis of the First Special Service Force was a British scientist who felt that mastery of the snows in Norway, through a specially designed vehicle, would permit Allied commandos to operate at will in that theatre and prevent the Germans from obtaining necessary raw materials from that area.
-The US War Office was convinced by the British Prime Minister, as well as the British Chief of Combined Operations (which oversaw commando training and operations), to develop such a machine.
-A joint force of specially trained light infantry from Canada and the United States were raised.
-The proposed snow vehicle did in fact come into production, however the M29 "Weasel" never saw action in Norway, nor did the Canadian-American commandos expected to use it ever become issued with one.
+Brief HistoryThe genesis of the First Special Service Force was Operation PLOUGH, and British scientist Geoffrey Pyke whose ideas caught the imagination of both Lord Louis Mountbatten and British Prime Minister Winston Churchill in early 1942.
+PLOUGH was a plan for mastery of the snows of northern Europe, through a specially designed vehicle to be delivered by air.
+This device would permit Allied commandos to operate at will, delivering knock-out blows to targets key to German energy and other targets (such as the oil-fields in Romania, or the hydro-electric plants in Norway).

+Conceptually the unit was a Brigade, though in terms of actual numbers, the unit was organized much differently (see below).
+Administratively, the Canadian component of the Force was known, at least in Ottawa, as the 2nd Canadian Parachute Battalion.
+On 1 May 1943, the commander of the Canadian contingent began signing the unit's war diary as the CO of the "1st Canadian Special Service Battalion."
 Entrance standards were high, and during the initial period of training, from July 1942 to the summer of 1943, was rigorous.
 All members of the Force became proficient in winter operations, including skiing, as well as parachute jumping (every man in the Force was a qualified parachutist) and amphibious operations.
 The FSSF, training in Virginia in mid 1943, bested even the leading Marine units in embarkation drills.
 Hand to hand combat training was emphasized, as was work with demolitions.
 The average age of the Force was a little higher than regular infantry, and most of the Forcemen had been non-commissioned officers prior to reassignment.
-The Force was thus very mature in outlook, and their growing skills were a testament to that. ![]() The Force participated in the Aleutians Campaign in August 1943; the Japanese had captured several islands here during the Battle of Midway in June 1942.
+The Force was thus very mature in outlook, and their growing skills were a testament to that.
+See main article on Operation COTTAGE The Force participated in the Aleutians Campaign in August 1943; the Japanese had captured several islands here during the Battle of Midway in June 1942.
 By this time, the Force's expected mission - a large raid on Norway - had been cancelled.
 The Japanese had deserted the Aleutians, however, and the Forcemen saw no combat there.
-In Nov 1943, the FSSF was on the other side of the world, reassigned to the United States Fifth Army, which was fighting its way north through the rugged mountainous terrain of Italy.
+In November 1943, the FSSF was on the other side of the world, reassigned to the United States 5th Army, which was fighting its way north through the rugged mountainous terrain of Italy.
 After a 12 day attack was stopped cold at Monte la Difensa, the Force went in and cleared the veteran German 104th Panzergrenadier Regiment from the summit, a feat immortalized in the 1968 motion picture The Devil's Brigade.

 Each "Regiment" of two battalions only consisted of about 600 men at full strength, with companies of about 100.
 The Force was short on supply troops, though the integral Service Battalion was a unique concept at the time of its introduction in 1942.
 The goal was to have all non-combat personnel at the Brigade headquarters.